shin10kudev/weekend-code-challenge/05-show-me-combinations/README.md

 ];
 ```

 Notice that the output includes all the numbers from `1` to `n` -- `n` in this case being `3`.
-Note also that it all the possible combinations of numbers from `1-3` are also included without any duplicates.
+Note also that all the possible combinations of numbers from `1-3` are included without any duplicates.

 ## Further information